steveworley/jquery-compare/readme.md

 # jQuery Compare

 This jQuery plugin helps with array and object literal comparisons with a few customisations to help get fine grained comparisions with a small amount of code.
-It supports callbacks and/or method chaining.
+It supports callbacks, a list of available options follow.

+*Usage*

 ``` Javascript
 $([mixed]).compare([mixed], {options}, callback);